 The Bottom Line

 Performance improvement plans are a great way to get employees back on track to being successful with your small business.
 We recommend putting them into place as an effort to set your team up for success, as well as to save you on employee turnover costs.
-When PIPs work, they are a great add-on to a talent management program.
+When PIPs work, they are a great add-on to a performance and talent management program.